ketakisrao/simplyres-php/README.md

 + Choose a date and timing for the booking.
 + Hit Book! to confirm the booking
 + Navigate to the bookings tab to be able to view your bookings.
++ You can now cancel bookings by clicking on the delete button next to it.

 REST API